sean9999/go-flargs/README.md

 1. Parsing flags and args into a sensible structure.
 You get to define what this looks like.
 2. Running the code.
 This lifecycle knows nothing about args and flags.
 It only knows about the sensible structure that was passed to it.

+You can choose to throw errors early on the parsing stage, if the args and flags don't make sense, or later on in the command execution phase.

-It's composed of 4 basic components:
+Flargs is composed of 4 basic components:

 ## ParseFunc